LiAndrw/LoLVoidGrubsImpact/README.md

 It was also necessary to include only the relevant columns: `'gameid'`, `'league'`, `'side'`,`'result'`, `'teamkills'`, `'teamdeaths'`, `'dragons'`, `'barons'`, `'void_grubs'`, `'towers'`, `'inhibitors'`, `'visionscore'`, and `'totalgold'`.
 All of these rows will be needed for future use and analysis.
 The dataset also includes a few games from 2023, and so it was necessary to remove those rows as those games weren't played during the 2024 season that void grubs were introduced in.

-The data set we end up with contains 18798 rows and 13 columns, 11 of which hold information regarding the overall performance of a team in a game, and 2 of which (`'gameid'` and `'league'`) containing information on what specific game the information was from and what league the game was played in.
+The data set we end up with contains 18798 rows and 13 columns, 10 of which hold quantitative information regarding the overall performance of a team in a game, 2 of which (`'gameid'` and `'league'`) containing categorical information on what specific game the information was from and what league the game was played in, and `'side'` containing categorical information on what side of the map each team played on.
 Below is the head of the smaller_df dataframe:

 | gameid           | side  | league  |   result |   teamkills |   teamdeaths |   dragons |   barons |   void_grubs |   towers | inhibitors   |   visionscore | totalgold   |
 |:-----------------|:------|:--------|---------:|------------:|-------------:|----------:|---------:|-------------:|---------:|:-------------|--------------:|:------------|